 In a sense, this represents a return to the conventional wisdom that “you are what you eat.”
 It’s also a vivid reflection of ongoing advances in medical science research, and a revolution in thought about approaches to healthcare, which has expanded the horizons for those interested in pursuing professional careers in the thriving field of nutrition.
 As the Bureau of Labor Statistics’ Occupational Outlook Handbook emphasizes, “the importance of diet in preventing and treating illnesses is now well known.”
 The same report goes on to say, “In recent years, interest in the role of food in promoting health and wellness has increased, particularly as a part of preventative healthcare in medical setting.”

 In the Los Angeles area, Cedars-Sinai Medical Center is taking the gospel of good nutrition to the streets – quite literally – through a new initiative that targets young people in low-income areas with mobile teams of nurses and nutritionists in brightly colored vans.
-As the Los Angeles Times reported in February of 2015, “in an area where 55 percent of teenagers are overweight or obese, its most important product [of the van program] may be health and nutrition advice, clearly explained and gently delivered.”
+The Los Angeles Times put it like this: “In an area where 55 percent of teenagers are overweight or obese, its most important product [of the van program] may be health and nutrition advice, clearly explained and gently delivered.”

 How does one become a nutritionist?
 What are the degree and certification requirements for those looking to enter the field?
 Where do careers in nutrition generally lead in terms of salary, work environment, and day-to-day routine?
 Who becomes a certified nutritionist or dietitian, and how do those specific designations differ?
-These are just some of the question we’ll address as we explore the range of rewarding career paths in the field of nutrition.
+These are just some of the questions we’ll address as we explore the range of rewarding career paths in the field of nutrition.

 Being a Nutritionist/Dietitian